 8 October 2019

-- Gregory Crookes, Jonny Myers, Spencer Baylin, Han Kalule, Edward Holmes, Reuben van Werkum, Floris Van de Bult, Jenine Hulsmann, Frans Muller, Michiel Sunderman, Folko de Vries, Liesbeth Buiter, Jaap Tempelman
+- Gregory Crookes, Jonny Myers, Spencer Baylin, Han Kalule, Edward Holmes, Reuben van Werkum, Floris Van de Bult, Jenine Hulsmann, Frans Muller, Michiel Sunderman, Folko de Vries, Liesbeth Buiter, Jaap J.A.
+Tempelman

 Clifford Chance advises Partners Group on the sale of Vermaat Groep B.V.